s311354/Louis/_posts/2022-04-02-Introduction_to_Bipartite_Graph.md

     return matches;
 }</span></code></pre></div></details>
 The solution was inspired by [LeetCode Discuss][discuss2].
 The basic functions for caculating the all distinct solutions are as follows:
-- Iteral boys in a class to visit all of unmatched grils
+- Iterate boys in a class to visit all of unmatched grils
 - DFS traversal and invite the adjacent girls in a class
 - If grid[i][j] == 1, then ith boy can invite the jth girl to the party
 - Recursively trying all possible pairs as we have to get maximum in result